 If you want to learn more about the different classic preferments, check out this article: Preferments—and How to Adapt Any Bread Recipe to Use One

-Can you make this bread with black olives
+Can you use black olives for this recipe

 Definitely!
 The flavour will be slightly different but if you prefer black olives instead of green, you can certainly use them.
 You could also make this rustic bread without olives.
 Again, it will have a different taste.

-How long can you keep this bread fresh
+How long can you keep this homemade bread fresh

 This bread can stay 2 days in an airtight container and even 3 days in the fridge.
 Before serving it, you can warm it up for 5 minutes in a preheated oven.
 The Rustic Olive Bread also freezes very well: you can keep it frozen for up to three months.